hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **NOTE:** If `enable_auto_scaling` is set to `false` both `min_count` and `max_count` fields need to be set to `null` or omitted from the configuration.

+* `orchestrator_version` - (Optional) Version of Kubernetes used for the Agents.
+If not specified, the latest recommended version will be used at provisioning time (but won't auto-upgrade)

 ---

 A `http_application_routing` block supports the following: